Mzhongwei/Energy-Aware-Entity-Resolution/README.md

 ![result2](./image/ratio.png)

-Energy consumption of Pipeline 1 is almost entirely concentrated on the CPU and RAM.
+For the Pipeline 1, the embedding is performed only on the CPU, Energy consumption is concentrated on the CPU and RAM.

-Energy consumption profile of Pipeline 2 shows a significant GPU segment.
+For the Pipeline 2, we train the BERT model on the GPU.
+Energy consumption profile shows a significant GPU segment.

 ![result3](./image/consumption-duration.png)

-For dblp-scholar dataset,  Pipeline 1 ran for over 11,000 seconds with an F1 score of only 0.58, while Pipeline 2 reduced runtime by over 60% while boosting F1 to 0.98 → This directly demonstrates that traditional pipelines are unsuitable for large-scale entity matching
+For dblp-scholar dataset,  Pipeline 1 ran for over 11,000 seconds with an F1 score of only 0.58, while Pipeline 2 reduced runtime by over 60% while boosting F1 to 0.98 → This directly demonstrates that traditional pipelines are unsuitable for large-scale entity matching.
+A reduction in duration does not necessarily imply a decrease in total energy consumption.